ihr-it-projekt/DayZModsInfo/TBWarParty/Configs/ArenaMatchConfigs.md

-    "teamsCount": [], // internal usage, do not change "playerHealth": 100, // how much health a player has "playerShield": 100, // how much shield a player has, shield are automatically regenerate after a period of time "startCountdown": 60, //
+    "teamsCount": [], // internal usage, do not change "playerHealth": 100, // how much health a player has "playerShield": 100, // how much shield a player has, shield are automatically regenerate after a period of time "startCountdown": 60, // how long the countdown will be to start the match after enough players are available, must be at least 6 seconds
-    "startNextRoundCountdown": 20, // how long the countdown will be to start the next round "endMatchCountdown": 10 // how long the countdown will be to end the match, must be at least 5 seconds }
+    "startNextRoundCountdown": 20, // how long the countdown will be to start the next round, must be at least 6 seconds "endMatchCountdown": 10 // how long the countdown will be to end the match, must be at least 6 seconds }
 ````